Zingle/ios-sdk/README.md

 ZNGService | A Service is a distinct messaging center that contains collections of conversations with Contacts.
 ZNGPlan | Every Service must have an associated Plan.
 The plan defines the messaging limitations, features, and cost of the Zingle Service.
 ZNGContact | Contacts are customers to the Business.
 They are individuals that communicate in a two-way conversation with a Zingle Service.
+ZNGAvailablePhoneNumber | As part of the Zingle platform, you are able to search for, and provision new SMS-cabable Phone Numbers.
+These phone numbers will become an additional Channel on which Contacts can communicate to your Service.
 ZNGLabel | Labels are customizeable colored tags that can be applied to Contacts.
 Services may message all Contacts with a given Label for group messaging capabilities.
 ZNGCustomField | Custom Fields provide the ability to add variable meta data to Contacts.
 Custom Fields are useful for maintaining relevant stateful information about your Contacts.
 ZNGCustomFieldOption | Custom Fields may be either simple types (like a string), or be an option list.
 Custom Field Options are the invididual values within an option list.